tompee26/FF-CNN-Binary-Classification/README.md

 # FF-CNN-Binary-Classification
-An experimental feedforward convolutional neural network for binary image classification using Tensorflow
+An experimental feedforward convolutional neural network for binary class image classification using Tensorflow

 # Features
 1. Classifies an image as either X or an O